eoyebami/eoyebami.github.io/posts/k8s/2023-10-03-k8-deployments.md

         securityContext:
           runAsUser: 1001
           runAsNonRoot: true # boolean param
-          allowPrivilegeEscalation: false # boolean, can this container gain more privilege than the parent proces
+          allowPrivilegeEscalation: false # boolean, can this container gain more privilege than the parent process
+        env: # you can add environment variables directly through the deployment.yaml
         - name: USER
           value: "xxxxx"
         - name: PASSWORD